 This group is for friends and family members of those who suffer from obsessive-compulsive disorder.
 The group meets on the first Saturday of the month at 5 Financial Plaza, Suite 228, Napa, from 10-11:30 a.m.
 The group offers support, friendship and nonjudgmental conversation.
 Info, 280-8009; firstname.lastname@example.org.

 Earle Baum Center of the Blind hosts a low vision support group on the second Monday of the month at Meadows of Napa Valley, 1800 Atrium Parkway, Napa, at 10 a.m.
 Open to visually impaired seniors ages 55 and older.
 Info, earlebaum.org ; 707-523-3222.

 The Napa Alliance on Aging meets on the second Tuesday of the month at Queen of the Valley Community Outreach, 3448 Villa Lane, Napa, at noon.
 Anyone interesting in older adults and the business of caring for people is encouraged to attend.
 Info, napavalleyallianceonaging.com; email@example.com.

-LGBTQ Connection Napa, 780 Lincoln Ave., offers a place for lesbian, gay, bisexual, transgender, queer, questioning youth (ages 16-24) and straight friends come together for snacks, games, fun and activism on the second and fourth Tuesday of the month from 5-6:30 p.m.
+LGBTQ Connection Napa, 780 Lincoln Ave., offers a place for lesbian, gay, bisexual, transgender, queer, questioning youth (ages 16-24) and straight friends come together for fun, games, snacks, and activism on the second and fourth Wednesday of the month from 5-6:30 p.m.
 Info, lgbtqconnection.org; 251-9432.